Special Educational Needs and Disability

 Key Stage 1 SEND Outcomes

-KS1 Attainment (APS) is above national in Reading and slightly below national in Writing and Maths (cohort of 3).
+KS1 Attainment (APS) is slightly below NA in Writing and Maths (cohort of 3) but above in reading (SEN support)

 Key Stage 2